by-pinja/slack-ask-bot/README.md

-# slack-ask-bot
+# Slack AskBot
-A bot to perform small questionaries
+A bot to perform small questionaries in Slack